RIAEvangelist/node-parrot-drone/projects/common.md

 Accessory config.

 Triggered : by [DeclareAccessory](#0_26_0).

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` AccessoryConfigChanged ` event from the drone :

 ```javascript